kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 resource claims.
 No static partition of resources between extended resources and resource claims is needed.
 The kubelet and DRA driver has everything they need to admit and pass the allocated devices to the pod to run.

+The following cluster setup is supported.

+* One node in cluster has a dynamic extended resource, and another node in the cluster has the same name extended resource.

+* One node in a cluster cannot have both dynamic extended resource, and same name extended resource at the same time.
+This implies that either the resource is advertised through `ResourceSlice`, or `Node`'s status.capacity.

 ## Design Details